A simple and tasty recipe that looks like a restaurant dish.

 - Preheat the oven to 160 °C / 325 °F.

 - Slit the fillets in half lengthwise in order to form a pocket, then salt and pepper the inside.
 Place 6 prunes side-by-side in each fillet.
 Close the pocket using tooth-picks (3 per fillet).

-- Heat the oil in a pan to a fairly high temperature.
+- Heat the oil and butter in a pan to a fairly high temperature.
 Brown the fillet(s) on each side, 6-8 min total, then transfer them into an ovenproof dish.
 Sprinkle with 1-2 tablespoons of the macerating beer, and bake for about 13 min.